 Swapping processed food with home-cooked food is more involving, however, it provides a better source of nutrition and can save you money.
 Most importantly, it puts you back in control of what you’re eating.

 Not all things designed for convenience are detrimental to healthy living.
 Juicing has become an increasingly modern trend which provides a great source of nutrition in a quick and easy form.

-Because there’s a wide range of food types which can be juiced, there are recipes which cater to all dietary needs from allergies to illnesses such as diabetes.
+Because there’s a wide range of food types that can be juiced, there are recipes that cater to all dietary needs from allergies to illnesses such as diabetes.
 While juicing should not form a basis for a healthy diet, it can greatly embellish a healthy lifestyle in many different ways.

 Don’t Fly Solo

 The biggest problem with almost all dietary changes is that they are too extreme in their ambition.
 Minor tweaks and habit-forming additions to your routine offer more viable long-term results than attempting to overhaul your lifestyle.

 What can be even more beneficial is having someone take the journey with you.
 Not only does this give you a support network, but it can also improve the lives of the people around you too.